 PPS PPS -0.35 1.8 7.0 94

-Summaries across replicates are given in Table 18.1.
+Summaries across replicates are given in Table 19.1.
 The results are consistent with patterns seen earlier in this chapter for PPS designs.

 The mean difference is very small for both estimators relative to the population mean.
-Under equal-probability selection, the average difference is -0.39 tons/ac, while under PPS it’s -0.35 tons/ac.
+Under equal-probability selection, the mean difference is -0.39 tons/ac, while under PPS it’s -0.35 tons/ac.
 At this scale, these values are negligible, indicating that both estimators are effectively centered on the true mean for this problem.
 For PPS, any residual departure from zero is expected to diminish as the number of repeated samples increases.

 The primary differences between the estimators appear in accuracy and precision.
 The RMSE decreases from 2.6 tons/ac under equal-probability sampling to 1.8 tons/ac under PPS.
 This reduction reflects the efficiency gains achieved by selecting PSUs with probability proportional to area, which concentrates sampling effort on stands that contribute more to the population total.
 The average 95% confidence interval width declines from 9.2 tons/ac under equal-probability sampling to 7 tons/ac under PPS, indicating higher precision under the PPS design.